A couple of days ago I had to write the most tricky article ever.

 - Is JavaScript a trending topic on Google Trends?

-Looking up the information, you need to answer these new questions is way more practical and straightforward.
-You then know what you’re looking for, and therefore you don’t need to overthink during your research á la ‘ugh, don’t know, is this information relevant?’.
+As a result, looking up the information you need to answer these new questions is way more straightforward.
+You then know what information you’re looking for and don’t need to overthink during your research if something is relevant.

 Wrapping things up

-I think the most crucial point is to remember not to start multitasking and keep doing one thing at a time.
-Consequently, you won’t feel overwhelmed so quickly and know that you’re dealing with manageable parts.
+The most crucial point is to remember not to start multitasking and keep doing one thing at a time.
+Then, you hopefully won’t feel overwhelmed so quickly and know you’re dealing with manageable parts.

-Let me know if you have some tips to share about your research routine!
+Let me know if you have some tips about your research strategy!

 One response